Fear of Meeting New People: 8 Psychologist's Techniques That Remove It in 2 Weeks

 How to Overcome the Fear of Meeting New People

 Recently, I tried writing down my negative thoughts in a journal and then replacing them with positive ones.
 After a week, I already felt the tension easing.
 The technique is simple but effective.
-It's nice to be surprised by how many people are open to friendship if you're willing to take the first step.
+It's nice to be surprised how many people are open to friendship if you're ready to take the first step.

-One — Two — Three — Go!
+One — two — three — go!

 Small Steps to the Goal

 I often make a list of conversation topics.
 It can be anything: from the weather to the news of the day.
 In case I suddenly find myself in the company of strangers.
-One of my favorites is "What's your most memorable project?"
+One of my favorites is "What is your most memorable project?"
 You never know what amazing stories you'll hear.

-Yes, I've also used AI prompts, but it's important to stay yourself and adapt questions to the situation.
+Yes, I also used AI prompts, but it's important to stay yourself and adapt questions to the situation.
 The most valuable thing you can do is prepare a few phrases so you don't stay silent during awkward pauses.

 Acceptance as Part of the Process

 The most important advice is not to take rejections personally.
 Just move on.
-Remembering that incident, now I understand it was a small adventure, not a failure.
+Remembering that incident, now I understand that it was a small adventure, not a failure.

-Read Also
+Read also

 Frequently Asked Questions